pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 pi-top oled spi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using `pi-top oled spi` without arguments will return the SPI bus currently used by the OLED.
+Control the SPI bus used by the OLED.
+When using `pi-top oled spi` without arguments, the SPI bus currently used by the OLED will be returned.

 .. code-block:: bash